ma-kjh/Neural-Networks-and-Deep-Learning-2024-1st/Assignment3/readme.md

 ### Text Generation

 The `generate.py` script generates text using the trained LSTM model.
-Five different seed texts are used, and 100 characters are generated for each seed text.
-Below are some examples of generated text:
+Five different temperatures texts are used, and 100 characters are generated for each seed text.
+Below are examples of generated text:

 ```
 temperature :  100.0